 Tank wash facilities are located across North America and will typically wash out the tank in one of the following ways.

 The most common type of tank wash is performed with a caustic soda solution or detergent.
-The solution will be placed inside a spinning mechanism that is inserted into the tank through the dome.
-This mechanism spins around and sprays the solution all over the tank, which is then rinsed, drained, and dried afterward.
+The solution is placed inside a spinning mechanism inserted into the tank through the dome.
+This mechanism spins and sprays the solution all over the tank, which is then rinsed, drained, and dried afterward.
 This type of wash is commonly used for products such as latexes.

-In many cases, the tanker’s gaskets, hoses, and pumps will be cleaned along with the inside of the tank.
+In many cases, the tanker’s gaskets, hoses, and pumps are cleaned along with the inside of the tank.

-For some products, like alcohols, a simple steam and rinse could be all that is needed for a tank wash.
+For products like alcohols, a simple steam and rinse could be all that is needed for a tank wash.

 For other products that are more likely to stick to the inside of the tank, ‘pre-cleaning’ may be required.
 With precleaning, a cleaning agent is applied to the tank to loosen up particles prior to a caustic or detergent wash.